LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ## Data Access

-In the examples in this article, we use several datasets on the Civil IoT Taiwan Data Service Platform, including air quality data from the EPA, and seismic monitoring station measurements from the National Earthquake Engineering Research Center and the Central Weather Bureau.
+In this article, we work with several datasets from the Civil IoT Taiwan Data Service Platform.
+This includes air quality data from the Environmental Protection Administration (EPA), and seismic data from the National Earthquake Engineering Research Center and the Central Weather Bureau.

-For the EPA air quality data, we use the pyCIOT package to obtain the latest measurement results of all EPA air quality stations, and convert the resulting JSON format data into a DataFrame through the `json_normalize()` method in the pandas package format.
-We only keep the station name, latitude, longitude and ozone (O3) concentration information for future use.
-The code for this part of data collection and processing is as follows:
+For the EPA air quality data, we utilize the pyCIOT package to fetch the latest readings from all the EPA air quality monitoring stations.
+We then convert this data, which is initially in JSON format, into a more usable format called a DataFrame.
+This is done using the `json_normalize()` method from the pandas package.
+In our analysis, we'll focus on specific data points: the station names, their latitude and longitude, and the concentration of ozone (O3).
+The code for gathering and processing this data is as follows:

 ```python
 epa_station = Air().get_data(src="OBS:EPA")